brunolm/blog-posts/other/workflowy-a-tool-for-everything-just-like-trello.md

 ---
-title: Workflowy: A tool for everything, just like Trello
+title: "Workflowy: A tool for everything, just like Trello"
 tags: [workflowy]
 ---